w3rkspacelabs/DAppNodePackage-Swarm/getting-started.md

 ### Bee Dashboard

 This dashboard is a UI that allows to you work wth your node easily.
-Youc an access it by clicking the link below or [here](http://dashboard.swarm.public.dapnode/).
+You can access it by clicking the link below or [here](http://dashboard.swarm.public.dappnode/).

 By default, the node API links are preconfigured.
 As of the publication of this package however, you must manually specify an RPC endpoint.